Sensory deprivation: Dualism

 René Descartes was the philosopher who proposed Cartesian dualism, also called substance dualism, since it claims the existence of two kinds of “substances”: mental states and material stuff that takes up space.
-For Descartes, the mind is an entity, different from a physical entity since the mind, in Descarte's point of view, can exist independently, that is, without a physical body.
+For Descartes, the mind is an entity, different from a physical entity since the mind, in Descartes' point of view, can exist independently, that is, without a physical body.
 For this reason, he concluded that the mind is a substance.

 Other uses

 The use of REST has been explored in aiding in the cessation of smoking.
 In studies ranging between 12 months and five years, 25% of REST patients achieved long-term abstinence.
 REST, when combined with other effective smoking cessation methods (for example: behavior modification) resulted in long-term abstinence of 50%.
 Also, when combined with weekly support groups, REST resulted in 80% of patients achieving long-term abstinence.
 Comparatively, the use of a nicotine patch alone has a success rate of 5%.

 Alcoholism has also been the target of research associated with REST.
 In conjunction with anti-alcohol educational messages, patients who underwent two hours of REST treatment reduced alcohol consumption by 56% in the first two weeks after treatment.
 The reduction in consumption was maintained during follow-ups conducted three and six months after the first treatment.
 It is, however, possible that this is caused by the placebo effect.

 In addition, REST has been tested to determine its effect on users of other drugs.
 A University of Arizona study used chamber REST as a complement to traditional outpatient substance abuse treatment and found that four years later, 43% of the patients were still sober and drug-free.
 Eight months later, no one in the control group remained clean.